MattThePerson/CandyPopGalleries/README.md

 	- redgifs
 	- other image boards
 - download media with easy
-- integrate new media quickly (in real time)
+- integrate new media quickly (in real time, watchdog library)
 - focus on pc AND mobile from the start
+- extract tags from text (title, comments, etc)